FREQUENTLY ASKED QUESTIONS

 We are currently in the process of finalizing our Middle School (ages 11-14) and High School (ages 14-18) options as our learners begin to level up out of our Discovery Studio.
 More to come soon!

 What grades do you offer?
-Will the learners be grouped together in grades?
+Are the learners grouped together in grades?

 We believe that children learn best when working with children younger and older than themselves rather than split up into groups based solely on age.
 In addition to individualized curriculum, all ages of students will work together in groups.

-How long is Acton Academy NWA in session each year?
+How long is AANWA in session each year?

 We operate on an eleven month calendar, but our flexible program allows families to travel together during the year, without sacrificing any learning.